-As described in Item 3.
-Legal Proceedings, we and certain of our present and past directors and officers have been named in putative securities class action lawsuits alleging violations of the Securities Act of 1933, or Securities Act, and the Exchange Act.
+We and certain of our present and past directors and officers have been named in putative securities class action lawsuits alleging violations of the Securities Act and the Exchange Act.
 We are generally required to indemnify our current and former directors and officers who are named as defendants in these types of lawsuits.
-We also have certain contractual indemnification obligations to the underwriters of our initial public offering, or IPO, regarding the securities class action lawsuits.
+We also have certain contractual indemnification obligations to the underwriters of our IPO regarding the securities class action lawsuits.
 While a certain amount of insurance coverage may be available for expenses or losses associated with these lawsuits, this coverage may not be sufficient.
 Although we plan to defend the lawsuits vigorously, there can be no assurances that favorable final outcomes will be obtained.
 Based on information currently available, we are unable to determine the reasonable probability of loss or a range of potential loss, and accordingly, we have not established an accrual for potential losses, if any, that could result from any unfavorable outcome, and there can be no assurance that these litigation matters, as well as any other lawsuits that might be brought by stockholders, will not result in substantial defense costs and/or judgments or settlements that could have a materially adverse impact on our financial position, results of operations and cash flows.